Local Search Engines¶

 This is an example configuration for searching in the collection

-and get the results in ascending order.
+my-collection and get the results in ascending order.

 - name: solr